 - A. Commencing a Formal Investigation.
-Upon receipt of information about alleged Prohibited Conduct, the Title IX Officer/OEOD will determine, consistent with the SVSH Policy and Guidelines, whether to initiate a Formal Investigation (see SVSH Policy, Sections V.A.4&5 and Guidelines, for the alternate paths that the Title IX Officer may instead determine to be appropriate). - B. Notice of Charges.
-If a Formal Investigation will be conducted, the Title IX Officer/OEOD, after consulting with OAISC, will send written notice of the charges to the Complainant and Respondent.
+Upon receipt of information about alleged Prohibited Conduct, the Title IX Officer will determine, consistent with the University's SVSH Policy, whether to initiate a Formal Investigation (see SVSH Policy, Sections V.A.4 and 5 for the alternate paths that the Title IX Officer may instead determine to be appropriate). - B. Notice of Charges.
+If a Formal Investigation will be conducted, the Title IX Officer, after consulting with Student Conduct, will send written notice of the charges to the Complainant and Respondent.
 The written notice will include: - 1.
-A summary of the reported conduct that potentially violated the SVSH Policy and, where applicable, other University policy; - 2. the identities of the parties involved; - 3. the date, time, and location of the reported incident(s) (to the extent known); - 4. the specific provisions of the SVSH Policy and/or any other University policy potentially violated; - a statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the SVSH Policy and/or other University policy; - 6. a statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses; - 7. a statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 8. a summary of the resolution process, including the possible hearing, and the expected timeline; - 9. an admonition against Retaliation; and - 10. a summary of rights and resources available to the Complainant and Respondent.
+A summary of the reported conduct that potentially violated the SVSH Policy and, where applicable, other student conduct policy; - 2. the identities of the parties involved; - 3. the date, time, and location of the reported incident(s) (to the extent known); - 4. the specific provisions of the SVSH Policy and/or any other student conduct policy potentially violated; - 5. a statement that the investigative report, when issued, will make factual findings and a preliminary determination regarding whether there has been a violation of the SVSH Policy and/or other student conduct policy; - 6. a statement that the parties will each have an opportunity during the investigation to propose questions for the investigator to ask of the other party and witnesses: - 7. a statement that the factual findings and preliminary determination will be based on a Preponderance of Evidence standard; - 8. a summary of the resolution process, including the possible hearing, and the expected timeline; - 9. an admonition against Retaliation; and - 10.a summary of rights and resources available to the Complainant and Respondent.

 At any point during the investigation, the Title IX Officer may amend the notice to add additional charges identified during the investigation.
 Any amended notice should include all the information described above.
+If the additional charges identified during the investigation include DOE-Covered Conduct, as defined in the SVSH Policy, then the Title IX Officer will notify the parties that the case will now proceed per the University's procedures (Appendix F) for resolving DOE Formal Complaints of DOE-Covered Conduct, as defined in the SVSH Policy.

-- C. Investigation Process.
+C. Investigation Process.

 The Title IX Officer will oversee the investigation and will designate an investigator to conduct a fair, thorough, and impartial investigation.
-Absent an extension for good cause, the investigator will typically complete the investigation within sixty (60) to ninety (90) business days from the date of the notice of charges. - 1.
-During the investigation, the Complainant and Respondent will be provided an equal opportunity to meet with the investigator, submit evidence, identify witnesses who may have relevant information, and propose questions for the investigator to ask the other party and witnesses.
-The investigator has discretion to determine which witnesses to interview and what questions to ask, and may
+Absent an extension for good cause, the Title IX Office will typically complete its investigation within 60 to 90 business days from the date of the notice of charges.